labeveryday-cloud-projects/intro-terraform-launch-ec2/README.md

 >NOTE: You'll be prompted to confirm the action.
 Type yes to proceed.

 4. Access the Resources: Once the deployment is successful, open a browser and navigate to the web server ip address that Terraform has provided.

+>NOTE: You can also open a terminal to verify that pings to the ip address the web server are successful.

 **How to Destroy**